ipspace/sloveniahiking/content/hikes/Slavnik/_index.en.md

 ---
 date: 1900-01-01 00:00:00+00:00
-description: 'Slavnik is the highest peak of the Slavnik range, the last mountain range before the gentle slopes of Slovenian Istra.
-It\''s also the last peak above 1000 meters visited by the Slovenian Mountain Hiking Trail.'
+description: Slavnik is the highest peak of the Slavnik range, the last mountain range before the gentle slopes of Slovenian Istra.
+It\'s also the last peak above 1000 meters visited by the Slovenian Mountain Hiking Trail.
 height: 1028
 lead: M_5-3555_IMG.JPG
 name: Slavnik